What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 zer0int/CLIP-fine-tune: Fine-tuning code for CLIP models

-The Hugging Face page for CLIP-GmP-ViT-L-14 includes both the original FP32 version and an improved ViT-L-14-BEST-smooth-GmP-TE-only-HF-format.safetensors FP16 version.
+The CLIP-GmP-ViT-L-14 download page offers multiple files, including the original FP32 version plus a further improved ViT-L-14-BEST-smooth-GmP-TE-only-HF-format.safetensors FP16 version.

 Long-CLIP-GmP-ViT-L-14 (ComfyUI Only)

-Currently, it is only compatible with ComfyUI and cannot be used in Stable Diffusion WebUI Forge.
+Currently, Long-CLIP-L only works with ComfyUI and cannot be used with Stable Diffusion webUI Forge.

-The download page offers the original FP32 version, as well as the performance-enhanced FP16 version, Long-ViT-L-14-BEST-GmP-smooth-ft.safetensors.
+The download page offers both the original FP32 version and an enhanced FP16 version: Long-ViT-L-14-BEST-GmP-smooth-ft.safetensors.

 Flan-T5xxl (Enhanced T5xxl)

-Next up is the enhanced version of T5xxl.
-Flan-T5xxl is a model with improved accuracy through additional training on the standard T5xxl.
+Next up is the enhanced T5xxl.
+Flan-T5xxl underwent additional training on top of regular T5xxl to improve accuracy.

-The original Flan-T5xxl, released by Google, is distributed in split files due to its large size (44GB in FP32 format).
+Google's original Flan-T5xxl is distributed in split files due to its large size (44GB for FP32 format).

 Flan-T5xxl Merged Version

-A merged file based on the original, made usable for image generation AI.
+These are merged files based on the original, prepared for use in image generation AI.

-In addition to the basic merged version, a TE-only version extracting only the text encoder portion for use in Flux.1 / SD 3.5 is also available.
+Beyond the simple merged version, I also distribute a TE-only version that extracts only the text encoder components used by Flux.1 / SD 3.5 / HiDream.

 Example setting in Stability Matrix

-Flux.1 and SD 3.5 allow easy upgrades because their text encoders are separate, but SDXL and SD 1.5 have them integrated into the main model, making upgrades more difficult.
+Since Flux.1 and SD 3.5 run text encoders separately, upgrades are straightforward.
+However, SDXL and SD 1.5 have integrated encoders, making upgrades more complex.

-I’ll cover this in detail in a future article!
+I'll cover this topic in a future article!

 • T5xxl understands context